Life in Your Way: The Sun Rises and the Sun Sets... and Still Our Time is Endless (2002–2006)

-Member changes, and Waking Giants (2006-2008)
+Member changes, and Waking Giants (2006–2008)

 After the recording of The Sun Rises and the Sun Sets..., Todd left the band to pursue an opportunity singing for the band With Honor.

 He was replaced for a short time by the former guitarist of the band Solace, Mike Saracino.

 Several tours into promoting the record, John Young left the band, and not long after Andrew Bradley left as well.

 The band went on a hiatus due to the lack of sufficient band members and started holding auditions for replacements.
 They chose a drummer, John Gaskill, a resident of Virginia, and also recruited two local guitarists from the defunct rock band October War, Dave Swanson and James Allen.

 Once their contract with Indianola Records expired, the band signed with Solid State Records in June 2006.
 Their first, and only full-length record for Solid State Records entitled Waking Giants, was produced by Garth Richardson, and released on March 6, 2007.
 Shortly after the release of Waking Giants, guitarist Dave Swanson left the band to play guitar for Texas-based electro-pop-rock band PlayRadioPlay!, and not long after, was followed by James Allen.
 To replace the two departed guitarists, the band rejoined with former guitarist Todd Mackey, and recruited Corey Stroffolino of the fellow Connecticut band, The Risk Taken.

-Disbanding (2008-2011)
+Disbanding (2008–2011)

 The band was set to play its final concert at the Heirloom Arts Theatre in Danbury, Connecticut on July 12, 2008, to a sold-out crowd, reuniting with several former members who played with the band in a revolving line-up at the concert.

 Due to the sell-out, the band reunited for a concert not long after on December 20, 2008.
 At this concert the band performed alongside Wrench in the Works, The Risk Taken, Our Final Say, and With Honor, who had also reunited for the concert.

-Reformation and Kingdoms (2011-2016)
+Re-formation and Kingdoms (2011–2016)

-On February 11, 2011, the band announced they had reformed, and while several former members returned to the band, John Gaskill was succeeded by Andy Nelson formerly of the band Wrench in the Works as drummer.
+On February 11, 2011, the band announced they had re-formed, and while several former members returned to the band, John Gaskill was succeeded by Andy Nelson formerly of the band Wrench in the Works as drummer.

 The band stated they would be releasing a new record entitled 'Kingdoms', and later clarified through a Twitter post that Kingdoms will not be traditional full-length album, but rather will be released successively as three EPs which will be entitled The Kingdom of Man, The Kingdom of Darkness and The Kingdom of God which was released on Come&Live!
 Records for free in 2011.

 The band opened a Kickstarter campaign for fans to help raise money for the record, and the project met the projected goal of $12,500 in 3 days, 7 hours with 304 backers according to the band members' facebook posts.

 The band's comeback show was July 16, 2011 at Toad's Place in New Haven, Connecticut.